Why Are Midsize SUV Headlights Failing Safety Tests?

 How Do I Know If Computer Software Caused a Car Accident?

 1. Have you checked for recalls online?
 Check online at safecar.gov to see if there are any current recalls on your vehicle following an accident.
-If they have issued one, the dealer needs to replace your vehicle component for free.
-You can pair with an auto injury attorney who can call in accident reconstruction experts who have advanced knowledge in finding the cause of accidents.
+If they have issued one, the dealer must replace your vehicle component at no cost.
+You can pair with an auto injury attorney who can call in accident reconstruction experts with advanced knowledge of accident causation.

 2. Which parts of your vehicle are controlled by software?
 In modern cars, more of your vehicle may be controlled by software than you think.
 Sensors control many vehicle safety features.
 When they malfunction, they cause things like airbags not deploying, as in the case with Chrysler above.

 3. Was their negligence involved?
-If your vehicle has software that needs to be updated or replaced to function properly, it is the vehicle manufacturers duty to communicate that information to all owners of the vehicle within 60 days.
+Suppose your vehicle has software that needs to be updated or replaced to function properly.
+In that case, it is the vehicle manufacturer’s duty to communicate that information to all owners of the vehicle within 60 days.

 Who Can Prove That a Software Component Was Faulty?